PixarV/terraform-provider-r4/website/docs/r/ebs_snapshot_import.md

 * `description` - (Optional) The description string for the import snapshot task.
 * `disk_container` - (Required) Information about the disk container.
 Detailed below.
 * `tags` - (Optional) Map of tags to assign to the snapshot.
+  If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### disk_container Configuration Block